musikele/musikele.github.io/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 - Javascript
 - " Interview"
 - " Questions"
-title: 'What is the difference between var, let and const in Javascript '
+title: What is the difference between var, let and const in Javascript
 header-img: "/images/proxy.duckduckgo.com-2.jpeg"
 description: 'Var is deprecated; let and const are introduced with es6.
 Let''s see how to use them '